Read More

 Focusing on ourselves is essential when addressing our financial futures.
 Laying it all out on the table and crafting a path forward is crucial to our future financial success.
 The below steps are critical:

-• Know the financial ins and outs of your day-to-day.
-Yes, a budget will be a must if you are going to understand how your income can best impact your debts.
+• Know and understand your expenses and your income.
+Yes, tracking your expenses will be a must if you are going to understand how your income can best impact your debts.

 • Learn how your company’s 401k plan works.
+Is there a match?
+If there is, you should consider contributing what is necessary to receive as much of the employer match as you can.
 Does it have an “Auto Increase” feature?
 If so, set your contributions to what you can afford today and have them automatically increase by 1% each year while you are paying down your student loans.
 You won’t even feel the increases, and before you know it, you will be saving more than you ever thought possible.

-• Use any “variable income” as a lever to move that debt down more rapidly.
-Tax refunds, bonuses, stimulus checks, etc. should go straight to paying off debt.
+• If you don’t have more pressing needs, use any “variable income” as a lever to reduce your debt more rapidly.
+If you can, use tax refunds, bonuses, etc. to paying off debt.

 How Can My Employer Help?

-There is no doubt that the last five years have brought student loans to the forefront of employers’ attention.
-The CARES Act has opened the door for employers to provide educational assistance benefits to employees in a more tax-advantaged environment under section 127.
-With that being positioned for at least the next five years, it is easy to see employers becoming more creative and aggressive in assisting their valued employees in wiping their slate clean of student debt.
+There is no doubt that the last few years have brought student loans to the forefront of employers’ attention.
+The CARES Act of 2020 opened the door for employers to provide educational assistance benefits to employees in a more tax-advantaged environment under section 127.
+With that being positioned at least through 2025, some employers have created programs that can provide funding for employees to reduce or eliminate student loan debt.

 Bottom Line

+Life is too short to allow student loan debt to meddle with our financial dreams.
 If there is a silver lining to debt, it is the fact that it requires us to live without that income.
 We will naturally develop our lifestyle around the amount that makes its way into our bank account each month.
-So, save what we can afford in our 401k accounts with an automatic increase propelling us forward, get the most from our employers’ HSA and use any variable dollars that come our way to attack our student loan debts.
+So, save what we can afford today in our 401k accounts with at least enough to take advantage of any company match.
+Increase those contributions each year and, where possible, use any variable dollars that come our way to attack our student loan debts beyond the current monthly payment.

 Investment advice offered through OneDigital Investment Advisors, an SEC-registered investment adviser and wholly owned subsidiary of OneDigital.